Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Comparison with Delta Method Inference

 \end{theorem}

 This result parallels the well-known finding that there is no loss of efficiency when using the AR approach in exactly identified IV models relative to one based on a conventional $t$-test \citep[e.g.][]{andrews2019weak}.
-It is not a simple corollary, however, as there are, for example, no analogues to the bandwidth and the smoothing bias in an IV model.
-Note that bias-aware DM CIs do not account for the actual bias of the estimator of interest, but only for the bias of the leading term in a stochastic approximation; and even that bound needs to be estimated.
-They are thus subject to additional higher-order distortions that could affect their finite sample performance relative to that of our AR CSs.
+It is not an obvious corollary, however, as there are, for example, no analogues to the bandwidth and the smoothing bias in such IV models.